 Once you complete your degree, you will still need to take and pass a test that demonstrates competency in the area of physical education.
 In California, this is the California Subject Examination for Teachers (CSET): Physical Education test.
 The final step in certification is to obtain your state’s single subject teaching credential.

-Athletic Training & Kinesiology Routes
+Athletic Training & Kinesiology Routes to Teach PE

 If you are drawn more toward coursework on health and fitness, then pursuing a degree in athletic training or kinesiology will likely be more rewarding for you.
 However, earning a bachelor’s degree in these areas alone will not be sufficient to apply for your teaching credential.
 Unless your program is tailored specifically for future PE teachers, you will most likely need to take extra coursework in education to earn a post-baccalaureate degree in addition to your bachelor’s degree.
 With this approach, you will need to complete two to three more semesters of classes, as well as a student teaching assignment.
 This additional coursework will be necessary before you are eligible to obtain your single-subject teaching credential.